jasonrahm00/build-formik-form/README.md

 # Build a Fomik Form

 The goal of this exercise was to create a login form and field validation using the Formik library and React.
-Submitting the form does nothing, as there's no actual login functionality; the aim was to become familiar with Formik and basic frontend validation.
+Submitting the form displays an alert box will display on success.
 This project was created as an assingment for the MIT Full-Stack MERN Certification.

-## Assignmnet Instructions (Using Formik)
+## Assignment Instructions (Using Formik)

 _Note: This lesson takes a long time to load because it has to download the dependencies and then start the React development server._